-For the next in our series of Let’s Play Music lesson plans, we have lots of fun in store with this very popular theme of horses.
+Our Horses Lesson Plan is the next in our series and we have lots of horsey fun in store with this very popular theme.
 If you’re looking for more themes check out the rest of the plans here.

 This lesson works well for any age from 1 – 5 years.
 Younger ones particularly enjoy the movement and knee bobbing, just omit the rhythm game and they might need a bit more help (with holding the coconuts etc.) Older children will find it easier to grasp the rhythm work and they’ll really love the imaginative movement and exploring the different tempos.